AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

 By default, jobs in later stages automatically download all the artifacts created by jobs in earlier stages.
 You can control artifact download behavior in jobs with dependencies.
 When using the needs keyword, jobs can only download artifacts from the jobs defined in the needs configuration.
 Job artifacts are only collected for successful jobs by default, and artifacts are restored after caches.

-##### In this section, scan all service images with Trivy.
+##### In this section, scan result-service images with Trivy.
 If critical vulnerabilities are found, it will break the pipeline and prevent the application from being deployed to the environments.
 ```bash
 result-service-image-scan:
   stage: test